 While the news generates interest, some take it as a warning sign.
 Apple only recently abandoned the kind of non-computer projects like games consoles, PDAs and digital cameras that proved to be dead ends earlier in the decade.

 An Apple phone could never be a thing, right?

 As we see weekly with Apple patents, just because the company shows an interest in a technology doesn’t mean it necessarily plans to proceed with the idea.
 This was certainly the case with the iPhone.

 The journey from filing for a domain name to launching a product took the best part of a decade.
 (Apple showed off the iPhone for the first time in 2007.)

 Apple rolled out expandable Macs, revolutionary personal data assistant the MessagePad, videogame console the Pippin, the QuickTake digital camera and other products.
 Cupertino even entertained a proposal for a Planet Hollywood-style string of Apple restaurants.

-With the arguable exception of the Macs (which nonetheless lost market share during the 1990s), none of these products captured the public’s imagination.
+With the arguable exception of the Mac (which nonetheless lost market share during the 1990s), none of these products captured the public’s imagination.
 They failed despite often being good products — far better than what other companies offered, in many cases.